 ACQUISITIONS.
 Since January 1, 1998, we have successfully acquired and integrated six companies.
 Acquired businesses contributed \$47.4 million in sales in 2000 and \$28.2 million in sales for the three months ended March 31, 2001, representing 15.5% and 28.5% of total sales, respectively.
 On September 29, 1999, we acquired SBI Holdings, Inc. ("Sierra") for an initial total purchase price of \$23.3 million, including approximately \$17.3 million in cash paid to former shareholders and assumed debt of approximately \$6.0 million, which we immediately retired.
 In addition, we have paid \$2.0 million in additional purchase price due to specified financial objectives having been reached by December 30, 2000.
 The additional consideration was recorded as additional goodwill in the year ended December 30, 2000.
-We have also agreed to pay (a) up to \$10.0 million in performance-based bonus payments if specified financial objectives are reached in the five years following the acquisition date, with no payment in any individual year to exceed \$2.7 million and (b) \$3.0 million in retention and non-competition payments contingent upon the continuing employment of specified key scientific and managerial personnel through June 30, 2001.
+We have also (a) agreed to pay up to \$10.0 million in performance-based bonus payments if specified financial objectives are reached in the five years following the acquisition date, with no payment in any individual year to exceed \$2.7 million and (b) paid \$2.75 million in retention and non-competition payments as of June 30, 2001.
 Sierra became part of our drug safety assessment area.